ibmresilient/resilient-community-apps/fn_utilities/doc/README.md

 ---
 ## Function - Utilities: Resilient Search
-Searches Resilient for incident data.
+This function searches the Resilient platform for incident data according to the criteria specified, and returns the results to your workflow.
+It can be used to find incidents containing data that matches any string, or incidents currently assigned to a given user, or a very wide range of other search conditions.

-NOTE: The results may include data from incidents that the current user cannot access.
-Use with caution, to avoid information disclosure.
+**NOTE:** The search results may include data from incidents that the current Resilient user (the person who triggered the workflow) cannot access.
+Often your Resilient users have the `Default` role that allows them to only see incidents where they are members.
+This function runs with the permissions of your integration account, which typically may have much wider access privileges. **Use with caution, to avoid information disclosure.**

  ![screenshot: fn-utilities-resilient-search ](./screenshots/fn-utilities-resilient-search.png)